boazbk/tcs/lec_26_quantum_computing.md

 Moreover, this "obvious" approach for simulating a quantum computation will take not just exponential time but _exponential space_ as well, while can be shown that using a simple recursive formula one can calculate the final quantum state using _polynomial space_ (in physics  this is known as "Feynman path integrals").
 So, the exponentially long vector description by itself does not imply that quantum computers are exponentially powerful.
-Indeed, we cannot _prove_ that they are (i.e., as far as we know, every QNAND program could be simulated by a NAND program with polynomial overhead), but we do have some problems (integer factoring most prominently) for which they do provide exponential speedup over the currently best _known_ classical (deterministic or probabilistic) algorithms.
+Indeed, we cannot _prove_ that they are (i.e., as far as we know, every QNAND-CIRC program could be simulated by a NAND-CIRC program with polynomial overhead), but we do have some problems (integer factoring most prominently) for which they do provide exponential speedup over the currently best _known_ classical (deterministic or probabilistic) algorithms.
 :::

-###  QNAND programs (optional)
+###  QNAND-CIRC programs (optional)

-Just like in the classical case, there is an equivalence between circuits and straightline programs, and so we can define the programming language QNAND that is the quantum analog of our NAND programming language.
+Just like in the classical case, there is an equivalence between circuits and straightline programs, and so we can define the programming language QNAND that is the quantum analog of our NAND-CIRC programming language.
 To do so, we only add a single operation: `HAD(foo)` which applies the single-bit operation $H$ to the variable `foo`.
 We also use the following interpretation to make `NAND` reversible: `foo = NAND(bar,blah)` means that we modify `foo` to be the XOR of its original value and the NAND of `bar` and `blah`.
 (In other words, apply the $8$ by $8$ unitary transformation $U_{NAND}$ defined above to the three qubits corresponding to `foo`, `bar` and `blah`.)
 If `foo` is initialized to zero then this makes no difference.

-If $P$ is a QNAND program with $n$ input variables, $\ell$ workspace variables, and $m$ output variables, then running it on the input $x\in \{0,1\}^n$ corresponds to setting up a system with $n+m+\ell$ qubits and performing the following process:
+If $P$ is a QNAND-CIRC program with $n$ input variables, $\ell$ workspace variables, and $m$ output variables, then running it on the input $x\in \{0,1\}^n$ corresponds to setting up a system with $n+m+\ell$ qubits and performing the following process:

 1. We initialize the input variables `X[`$0$`]` $\ldots$ `X[`$n-1$`]` to $x_0,\ldots,x_{n-1}$ and all other variables to $0$.